Coasternerd/bunkocss/README.md

 ## Installation

-Of course, you can clone or download the repo.
+Of course, you can clone or download the repo or use the rawgit files listed below.

 ### RawGit